39 Weeks Pregnant

 Tips for Week 39

-- Address anxiety about labor — talk to provider, attend class, hire doula, read evidence-based birth stories, visualize the day.
+- Ease your anxiety about labor — talk to your provider, attend a childbirth class, consider hiring a doula, read evidence-based birth stories, and spend some time visualizing the day going well.

 Things To Do (Checklist)